Positivity in T-Equivariant K-theory of flag varieties associated to Kac-Moody groups: Introduction

-Following [AGM], we define the `mixing group' $\Gamma$ in Definition \ref{mixdef}.
-The following is our main technical result (cf. Theorem \ref{thma14}).
+Following [AGM], we define the `mixing group' $\Gamma$ in Definition \ref{mixdef} and prove its connectedness (cf. Lemma \ref{connected}).
+Then, we prove our main technical result Theorem \ref{thma14} on vansihing of some Tor sheaves as well as some cohomology vanishing.
 The proof of its two parts are given in Sections \ref{sec7} and \ref{sec3} respectively.
-(We refer to Section \ref{sec6} for various unexplained notation here.)